-- Use the nl_langinfo or localeconv subroutine to obtain the locale-specific information. - Use the strftime or strptime subroutine. - See "Setting the Locale" on page 15 and "Euro Currency Support" on page 21 for more information. - 12.
+- Invoke the setlocale subroutine in the following manner: setlocale(LC ALL, "") - Use the nl_langinfo or localeconv subroutine to obtain the locale-specific information. - Use the strftime or strptime subroutine. - See "Setting the Locale" on page 12 and "Euro currency support" on page 18 for more information. - 12.
 Does the program format numeric quantities?

+Invoke the

+setlocale

-- Invoke the setlocale subroutine in the following manner: setlocale(LC ALL, "") - Use the nl_langinfo or localeconv subroutine to obtain the locale-specific information. - Use the following pair of subroutines, as needed: printf, scanf. - 13.
+subroutine in the following manner:

+setlocale(LC ALL, "")

+- Use the nl_langinfo or localeconv subroutine to obtain the locale-specific information. - Use the following pair of subroutines, as needed: printf, scanf. - 13.
 Does the program format monetary quantities?

-Invoke the setlocale subroutine in the following manner: setlocale(LC ALL, "")

-- Use the nl langinfo or localeconv subroutine to obtain the locale-specific information. - Use the strfmon subroutine to format monetary quantities. - See "Setting the Locale" on page 15 and "Euro Currency Support" on page 21 for more information. - 14.
+- Invoke the setlocale subroutine in the following manner: setlocale(LC ALL, "") - Use the nl_langinfo or localeconv subroutine to obtain the locale-specific information. - Use the strfmon subroutine to format monetary quantities. - See "Setting the Locale" on page 12 and "Euro currency support" on page 18 for more information. - 14.
 Does the program search for strings or locate characters?

-- Are you looking for single-byte characters in single-byte text? - Does not require setlocale(LC_ALL, "") - Use standard libc string subroutines such as the strchr subroutine. - Are you looking for characters in the range 0x00-0x3F (the unique code-point range)? - Does not require setlocale(LC_ALL, "") - Use standard libc string subroutines such as the strchr, strcspn, strpbrk, strrchr, strspn, strstr, strtok, and memchr subroutines. - Are you looking for characters in the range 0x00-0xFF? - Invoke the setlocale subroutine in the following manner:
+- Are you looking for single-byte characters in single-byte text? - Does not require setlocale(LC_ALL, "") - Use standard libc string subroutines such as the strchr subroutine. - Are you looking for characters in the range 0x00-0x3F (the unique code-point range)? - Does not require setlocale(LC ALL, "") - Use standard libc string subroutines such as the strchr, strcpn, strpbrk, strrchr, strspn, strstr, strtok, and memchr subroutines. - Are you looking for characters in the range 0x00-0xFF? - Invoke the setlocale subroutine in the following manner:

-Two methods are available:
+• Two methods are available: